t-regx/t-regx.github.io/docs/whats-the-point.md

 ### T-Regx is explicit

-Poor design of PHP `preg_*` functions does not make them really descriptive.
-Someone who's not familiar with it will probably ask themselves:

-- `preg_replace('//', $r, $s)` - will this replace all or just one occurrence?
-- `preg_match('//', $subject)` - will _this_ match the first occurrence?
-Or all?

-However,

-looking at T-Regx code, everyone can immediately see author's intentions and will be able to recognize what the code **exactly** does, right away.
+Looking at T-Regx code, everyone can immediately see author's intentions and will be able to recognize what the code **exactly** does, right away.

 ```php